evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large.
 The touch screen on the dashboard's center is 10.3 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.

-{{< sitefiguresized thumb="models/peugot/308/e-308/screens_1_st.jpg" title="Peugot E-308" width="3000" height="2000"  >}}

 ## Infotainment

-One type of sound system is available for the Peugot E-308.
+One type of sound system is available for the Peugot E-308 SW.
 With the , you get NULL speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Peugot E-308 supports Android Auto and Apple CarPlay.
+Furthermore, the Peugot E-308 SW supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 3 USB-C connections as standard.
 ## Lights